Saturday, January 28, 2012

 So we must stop fearing change and instead learn to embrace it.

-Is your church stuck in Bible-worshipland?
+Is your church stuck in Bibleland?
 Why then, it's time to change: throw off old models of learning.
-Trade-in those Bibles for the latest best sellers.
+Trade-in those Bibles for the latest bestsellers.
 Hold a seminar, conference or confab.
 Is your church languishing in hymn-soaked services, with all four verses, and hasn't sung a new song in three years?
 Well then, do what most megachurches do and use those ragged hymnbooks to prop up the speaker stands.
 Take down the cross and shine the words on the wall.
 Watch your congregation grow.

 It's time to change your "special music" to a worship band featuring beautiful people with white teeth and perfect hair.
 Only then will God be glorified and numbers will grow.